zbalogh/reservation-app/README.md

 Desk reservation application is based on Angular, Java, .NET Core technologies as well as Docker and Kubernetes.

-## The application can be installed via helm:
+## The application can be installed via helm on Kubernetes

 1. Add the repository to the helm repo sources